-Eventually however their nostalgic value was realised and two have been preserved.
-One of these now lives at the London Transport Museum which is located at Covent Garden in central London http://www.ltmuseum.co.uk/ (link opens in a new window) whilst Sarah Siddons has been kept in fully operational condition and sometimes takes part in leisure-orientated events such as "Steam on the Met".
-Until railway privatisation some railtours even saw her hauling British Railways InterCity carriages on both the Underground and the 3rd rail Southern Electric networks.
+Two of the group retained by London Transport have been preserved.
+No.5 John Hampden now lives at the London Transport Museum which is located at Covent Garden in central London http://www.ltmuseum.co.uk/ whilst Sarah Siddons has been kept in fully operational condition and sometimes takes part in leisure-orientated events such as "Steam on the Met".
+Until railway privatisation some railtours even saw her hauling British Railways InterCity carriages on railtours over both the Underground and the 3rd rail Southern Electric networks.

 Named Galatea and Mayflower (after two yachts contesting in the 1886 America's Cup) the two Pullman carriages were actually introduced in 1910 and using different electric locomotives were the first electrically hauled Pullman's "anywhere" globally.
 They were for first class passengers only and as usual there was a supplement (extra charge) for travelling in them.
 Initially this was either 6d (ie: six pence in real money or 2½p in modern decimal money) or 1s 0d (ie: one shilling, which equated to 12 pence in real money or 5p decimal) according to distance travelled, although later this was reduced to just 6d for all journeys.
 In addition to offering freshly cooked light refreshments they were also fitted with toilets, which - as was usual in those days - discharged on to the tracks and were even allowed to be used whilst travelling through tunnelled sections of the route.
 Their demise came as a wartime economy in October 1939, and it is reported that neither survived.
 Scones and afternoon cream tea anyone?

-Inside Sarah has much of her electrical equipment is located down the centre, with narrow walkways on either side.
-As will be apparent, internal space is very restricted with sight lines extremely limited, so even with a wide angle lens landscape format photography was a challenge, which explains why so many views are in portrait format.
+Much of Sarah's electrical equipment is located down the centre, with narrow walkways on either side.
+As will be apparent, internal space is very restricted and sight lines are extremely limited, this explains why so many views are in portrait format.

-In British Railways days the Class 438 4TC trains comprised of un-powered multiple-unit fixed formations with a driving position at each end of the set.
-Originally these Mark 1 carriages were locomotive-hauled, they were converted to multiple-unit format by BR at York Works in 1966-1967 and 1974.
+In British Railways days the Class 438 4TC trains comprised Mk1 carriages in multiple-unit fixed formations with a driving position at each end of the set.
+Originally these Mk 1 carriages were locomotive-hauled, they were converted to multiple-unit format by BR at York Works in two batches in 1966-1967 and 1974.
 In this format they were primarily used on services between London Waterloo and Weymouth.
-Between London and Bournemouth they operated in push-pull mode with a high power (3200 HP) 4REP four carriage electric multiple-unit attached at the London end, whilst over the un-electrified line between Bournemouth and Weymouth they would operate in push-pull mode with a Class 33/1 diesel locomotive at the Weymouth end (and without the 4REP units).
+Between London and Bournemouth they operated in push-pull mode with a high power (3200 HP) 4REP four carriage electric multiple-unit attached at the London end of the train, whilst over the un-electrified line between Bournemouth and Weymouth they would operate in push-pull mode with a Class 33/1 diesel locomotive at the Weymouth end of the train (and without the 4REP units).